mesosphere/dcos-docs-site/pages/services/cassandra/2.3.0-3.0.16/configuration/index.md

 ### Get the seed node IP addresses

-**Note:** If your Cassandra clusters are not on the same network, you must set up a proxying layer to route traffic.
+<p class="message--note"><strong>NOTE: </strong>If your Cassandra clusters are not on the same network, you must set up a proxying layer to route traffic.</p>

 1. Get the list of seed node addresses for the first cluster: